gitter-lab/pathway-parameter-advising/README.md

 > `bash runPPA.sh ../data/Prolactin prolactin_ranking.txt`

 `bin/runNetBoxIL2.sh` runs pathway parameter advising for the precomputed graphlet files for NetBox IL2 pathways using Reactome reference pathways.

-It must be run from the `scripts` directory.
+These scripts must be run from the `bin` directory.
-Unzip the Reactome pathway graphlets file `reactomeGraphlets.zip` before running the example script.

 ## Graphlet Creation
 Graphlet decomposition files are created with  the [Parallel Graphlet Decomposition library](http://nesreenahmed.com/graphlets/).
 Files are the piped output from the pgd script: `./pgd -f inputGraphFile >> graphletOutputFile.gOut`.

+## Other Scripts
 `bin/setupPGD.sh` installs the PGD library into the `lib` directory, which is created if none exists.
 PGD is cloned from its [github repository](https://github.com/nkahmed/pgd) and complied using `make`.
 It can then be run from the base pathway-parameter-advising directory as `lib/pgd/pgd -f inputGraphFile`.

-Please note this this script has been included to help install the PGD library, but is not rigorously tested.
+`bin/updateReactome.sh` downloads the latest version of all human reactome pathways from [Pathway Commons](https://www.pathwaycommons.org/) and performs graphlet decomposition on them.
+Requires the location of the PGD library as a command line argument.